Back to Resources

 Every vendor overpromises and underdelivers to some degree.
 Read negative reviews not positive testimonials.
 Test thoroughly during trial periods.
 Talk to current customers not sales representatives.
 Verify pricing including all fees not just base rates.
 Confirm implementation timeline with current users not vendor estimates.
 Check mobile app store ratings not just desktop demos.
 Prioritize month-to-month contracts avoiding long-term commitments given rapid market changes.

-The pool service software market remains immature with no dominant standard.
-Expect consolidation, price increases, and vendor pivots over the next 2-3 years.
-Choose platforms with reasonable exit strategies (easy data export, no termination fees) and avoid all-in commitment to any single vendor ecosystem.
+The pool service software market is maturing but still fragmented.
+Expect continued consolidation, VC-driven pricing changes, and AI features becoming table stakes over the next 2-3 years.
+Choose platforms with reasonable exit strategies (easy data export, no termination fees) and be cautious about deep commitment to any single vendor ecosystem—especially those backed by PE or VC with pressure to optimize revenue.

 Most importantly: Perfect software doesn't exist.
-Choose based on your top three priorities (cost, ease-of-use, pool-specific features, scalability, support quality) rather than trying to find platform excelling at everything.
+Choose based on your top three priorities (cost, ease-of-use, pool-specific features, AI capabilities, scalability, support quality) rather than trying to find a platform excelling at everything.
 The best software is the one your team actually uses consistently, not the one with the longest feature list.